 - poor diet

 For instance, toddlers may try to avoid an unpleasant defecation.
 Actually, the peak incidence of constipation occurs between 2 and 4 years of age.
 It’s when they learn to go to the bathroom by themselves.

 Low-fiber intakes may cause constipation in kids

 Kids should eat foods rich in fiber.
 Adequate amounts of fiber significantly lowers the risk of developing constipation!

-Low-fiber intake is a common cause of constipation for toddlers.
-Also, little fiber increases the risk of obesity.
 According to the American Academy of Pediatrics, children older than 3 years old should get (age + 5) grams of fiber a day.
-So, a 5-year-old kid should get at least 10g of fiber a day.
+So, a 5-year-old kid should consume at least 10 grams of fiber a day.

-Unfortunately, most kids and adolescents fail to meet existing recommendations for fiber.
+Unfortunately, most kids and adolescents fail to meet existing recommendations of fiber.

 Therefore, it’s highly recommended for toddlers to eat lots of fruits, vegetables, legumes, and whole grains!

 Avocado is an excellent fruit for preventing or treating functional constipation, due to its high fiber content.

 Actually, avocado is more than fiber.
 It can make toddlers poop because it hydrates the body better than tap water.
 Avocado is high in water and electrolytes Proper hydration is necessary for defecation.
 It lubricates and provides bulk to the stool.